liechtym/thetacore-challenge/README.md

 - Frontend set up w/React
 - Listing the "experts" from the database in the UI

+#### I acknowledge that the following are not present because of time constraints:
+- There are no tests
+- Error handling is not implemented besides a basic check when data is posted to the database

 ##### For more updates past the 5 hour mark, see the 7 hour mark branch.

 ### Setup